Amir-Rastkhadiv/fun-gym/README.md

 7) Target market
 8) Thinking to all users

 Choosing a name was one of the most challenging decisions I've ever made as a designer, developer, and website owner.
 I did a lot of research, for example, looking for top brand names, like Facebook, Instagram, Twitter, Apple, etc. I learned about domain generators, and it's crucial to get a term to be appearing on search engine results.
 Also, I considered several other gym competitors before I decided on the current name.
-Last but not least, my website users catch them, inspire them, easy for them to pronounce.
-I remember I asked several developers, family friends etc.
+Lastly, I should consider my website users.
+Do they find it inspiring?
+And is it easy for them to pronounce?
+What comes to mind when they hear it?
+I thought this was an interesting question to ask developers, family members, etc.

 ##